 Our family at Adaptive Mobility Services works hard to achieve these goals through a direct, caring, and understanding approach with clients and a series of professional development courses.
 This expertise is sought out by countless people, including everyone from counselors and attorneys to nurses and physicians to allied therapists and family members.

-Susan Pierce and Carol Blackburn are internationally known for their passion for driver rehabilitation services and their commitment to teaching therapists about it.
-Since 1984, their professional workshops have assisted in educating over 2000 therapists as well as helping them transition into the specialty field of occupational therapy.
+Susan Pierce is internationally known for her passion for driver rehabilitation services and commitment to teaching therapists about these specialty services.
+Since 1984, Susan has worked with Carol Blackburn, OTR, CDRS to provide professional workshops to over 2000 therapists as well as helping them transition into the specialty field of occupational therapy.
 The unique courses include a blend of classroom instruction, real-life stories of their personal experiences in the field, and hands-on learning opportunities.
-These proven courses are typically offered twice a year for a total of 9 days.

-In 2008, Susan Pierce and Carol Blackburn began the development of a new interactive website for offering a variety of education and network opportunities such as online courses, webinars, mentoring and forums.
-They hope that their legacy is not only the large number of successful drivers on the road with various disabilities, but also the legacy of helping other therapists provide this valuable service to many others around the world.
+In 2008, Susan began the development of a new interactive website for offering a variety of education and network opportunities such as online courses and mentoring.
+She hopes that her legacy is not only the large number of successful drivers on the road with various disabilities, but also the therapists that are able to provide this valuable service today to many others around the world.